tychobrailleur/tychobrailleur.github.io/vcs.md

 - `j`: Annotate version for the current line.
 - `p`: Annotate previous version.
 - `n`: Annotate next version.
+- `f`: Display file revision for current line in a new buffer.
+- `v`: Toggle annotation visibility.

 # Other useful commands